Vanilla: The Love Bean

 Not to mention, women can employ the sensual powers of vanilla as well.
 Treat it like a perfume, using a little dab of vanilla oil behind the ears or on the pulse point of the wrists.
 This will help enhance your seductive powers and provoke the appetitive pleasures of your lover.

-Promoting Healthy Hair with Vanilla
+Promoting Healthier Hair with Vanilla

 You might think that the only reason Vanilla shows up in so many hair care products is because of its fabulous scent.
 But actually, the inclusion of Vanilla provides much more than just aromatherapeutic benefits to your hair care routine.